priscilla-abena-aboagye/product-page/README.md

    - It had a form which an individuak could request for the produt (which is a gym site)

 - CSS
+   - The **CSS** made the font readable for viewers.
+   - It made the nav bar always on the top and easily accessible to all